google/microscopeimagequality/README.rst

 ### How to

-Check that all images are of the same dimension:
+(Optional) Confirm that all images are of the same dimension:
 ```sh
  quality validate tests/data/images_for_glob_test/*.tif --width 100 --height 100
 ```